This report contains two testimonies from the same pushback on the 2nd of April:

 They went to the bus station to buy a ticket to Tirana but the person in charge of selling the ticket wouldn’t let them.
 They were waiting two days in Korçë, sleeping in a “garage”.

-The respondent assumed that someone that might have seen them sleeping in this place and must have called the police.
+The respondent assumed that someone that might have seen them sleeping in this place must have called the police.

-They drove them at the police station.
+They drove them to the police station.
 According to the respondent, the drive took around five minutes.
 The police station was located next to a mosque.
 The building was low, one floor only and had two entrance doors.

 The officers took their names and physical characteristics.
 They did not take their fingerprints.
 It took approximately one hour.

-Later, a “security officer”took them and put them into a cell.
+Later, a “security officer” took them and put them into a cell.
 They stayed there for six hours.
 Afterward, a vehicle arrived, the respondent described it as a “green range rover” with a European and a Polish flag.
 The respondent and his friend were told to enter the car and were then driven to a camp which was “almost 14 kms” away from the police station.
 It was around 5:00 p.m. as asserted by the respondent.

 In the camp, they had to share a room with Afghan and Iraqi families.
 They received food.